 I read an interview some years ago in which James Cameron advised creatives to do this: “Make stuff.”
 Per Cameron, actually making movies is the single best way to learn, really learn the entire process of cinematic storytelling.

 Screenwriter Ian Fowler did just that and wrote a reflection on his experiences making his movie Crazy Right.
-I am sharing that story with you over the next several days.
+Here is Part 3 in a three-part series:

 By Ian Fowler